 Wash the mouth out with something tasty such as milk, tuna juice or stock.
 If the cat is experiencing difficulty breathing, immediate veterinary care is critical.

 The only way to prevent dumbcane toxicosis is to not have these plants in homes with cats or keep them in rooms the cat cannot access.
 There are many cat safe indoor plants for plant lovers to grow.
 Most cats will avoid dieffenbachia due to the bitter taste, kittens are at increased risk due to their inquisitive nature.

 It is important to consider pets when bringing plants into the home.
-Toxicity can range from mild and self-limiting such as the poinsettia with its irritatant sap and insoluble calcium oxalate containing plants to the deadly lilium family which must be avoided at all costs.
+Toxicity can range from mild and self-limiting such as poinsettia with its irritatant sap and insoluble calcium oxalate containing plants to the deadly Lilium family which must be avoided at all costs.